5 Reasons to Reduce Children’s Sugar Intake

 2. Sugar increases dental cavities.

-Bacteria in your mouth feeds off sugar and transforms the sugar into acids that cause dental decay.
+Bacteria in your mouth feed off sugar and transforms the sugar into acids that cause dental decay.
 The more sugar, the more likely your kids are to develop dental cavities.
 Who wants to spend their money on preventable dental work!

 3. Sugar increases inflammation.